-A word of warning: if your SMP is mixed in with existing hair in certain areas of the scalp, laser removal of those pigment marks could then also very likely damage the existing native hair in the same region permanently.
+A word of warning: if your SMP is mixed in with existing hair in certain areas of the scalp, laser removal of those pigment marks could then also very likely permanently damage the existing native hair in the same region.
 Usually not something anyone would want.

 Most clinics will not divulge the ingredients in the types of pigments that they use during a scalp micropigmentation procedure.
 However, all reputable clinics use natural pigments that are not harmful to the skin.
 Most will also be using an assortment of shades of inks.

 According to Tino Barbone:

 “Our pigments contain Carbon, Glycerin, sodium hydroxide and water”.